emilianoeloi/Redux/README.md

 # Redux
 Redux is a predictable state container for JavaScript apps.

-1) Rhe single immutable state tree
+1) The single immutable state tree

 2) Describing state change with actions